-Mythology includes cultural myths from around the world, focusing on gods and heroes.
-Types of myths read may include creation, fertility, and hero stories, ranging from the classical mythology of Greece, Rome, and Egypt to more contemporary ones from North American Indians, South American, and African tribes.
+The nature of mythology through the study of folklore and legendary narratives, themes, archetypal figures/situations, symbolism and figurative language including but not limited to topics such as creation, fertility, and hero stories, ranging from the classical mythology of Greece, Rome, and Egypt to more contemporary ones from North American Indians, South American, and African tribes.
 PREREQUISITE: ENG 1111 Composition I or consent of instructor.
 Lecture.
 IAI: H9 901

-LIT 2191 Introduction to American Folklore (3 cr)
+LIT 2191 Introduction to American Folklore (3 cr) F L O W

 Focuses on oral literature in America.
 The main forms of folklore (tale, legend, joke, myth, proverb, speech, riddle, belief, ballad, custom material) are studied, as well as major folk groups.
-Also the role of folklore in literature and culture is examined.
+Also the role of folklore in literature and culture is examined through narratives, archetypal figures/situations, symbolism and figurative language.
 PREREQUISITE: ENG 1111 Composition I or consent of instructor.
 Lecture.
 IAI: H9 901

-LSC 1 (4 cr) F L 0 W
+LSC 1101 General Biology I (4 cr)